-Coming soon: the cheaper, cleaner alternatives for heating and cooling your home!
+The cheaper, cleaner alternative for heating and cooling your home is here!

 HeatSmart Nantucket is offering two clean heating and cooling technologies supported by numerous state programs.

 A turnkey solar hot water system uses renewable solar energy to heat your home or business' hot water.
 A year round solar hot water system is highly efficient with very little maintenance and will save you up to 80% on your hot water bills.
 With 24/7 online monitoring, you can see for yourself the energy and money you’re saving.

 Heat pumps transfer heat in and out of buildings to provide heating and cooling in one system.
 They're not unlike air conditioners that can run in reverse and collect heat from the outdoor air—even when it's below -10°F outside.
 These cold climate-optimized, high-efficiency heat pumps can help you can save on your energy bill and improve the comfort of your home or business, all while reducing your greenhouse gas emissions!

 What incentives and financing options are available?

 The Massachusetts Clean Energy Center, Mass Save, and Department of Energy Resources offer thousands of dollars in rebates to help offset the cost of purchasing clean heating and cooling systems.
 State and federal tax credits are also available for solar hot water systems.

 What can I do to get ready for HeatSmart?

 Get a free home energy assessment through Mass Save!

 Mass Save, the state's utility energy efficiency program, offers free home energy assessments to residents of Nantucket.
 Not only will you learn more about how your home uses (and loses) energy, but completing this audit is a requirement for the 0% interest Mass Save HEAT Loan and thousands of dollars in rebates for additional home insulation.